mahdialmusaad/opengl-voxel-game/README.md

 `/name arg1 arg2...`

-A message written with the first character as anything else will be treated as a chat message otherwise.
+A message written without a forward slash at the start else will be treated as a chat message instead.

 Any command argument marked with an **asterik (*)** is optional.
 If the command has only one argument and it is optional, entering the command _without_ any arguments acts as a query for the value it changes.